-- 1. Shuffle all the Fact Check Cards from the lesson.
-Turn over one card at a time. - 2.
-Listen and observe for counting and long pauses as your student says each answer. - Assess: Can your student recall the facts covered in the lesson?
+- 1. Shuffle all the Fact Check Cards from the lesson. - 2.
+Listen and observe for counting and long pauses as they say each answer. - Assess: Can your student recall the facts covered in the lesson?
 Divide the cards into two piles based on your student's responses.